mjdorma/funconf/README.rst

 funconf - Function Configuration
 ********************************

-funconf simplifies the management of keyword argument default values by seamlessly integrating configuration files into mapping objects which can decorate a function to set or override its default values.
+funconf simplifies the management of function argument default values by seamlessly integrating configuration files into mapping objects which can decorate a function to set or override its default values.